MVincent15/Date-Night/README.md

 As a part of a couple
-I want to figure out dinner and a movie for a date night So that I have new options provided for me each date night
+I want to figure out dinner and a movie for a date night So that I don't waste time deciding, and I have new options provided for me based on my search.

 ## Acceptance Criteria